elyor0529/requests/README.md

 // Do other things...

-// Block and wait.
+// Block and wait
 res := <-rc

-// Handle a "reject" this way. if res.Error != nil {
+// Handle a "reject" with Error field. if res.Error != nil {
 	panic(res.Error)
 }